-In late November 2017, Medellín increased taxi fares in the city.
-So, we are providing an up-to-date Medellín Taxi Guide.
+On December 1, 2018, Medellín increased taxi fares in the city.
+So, we are providing this up-to-date Medellín Taxi Guide.

 Even with the taxi fare increase, the taxis in Medellín are very inexpensive compared to the taxi fares found in North America or Europe.
 Cheap taxis in Medellín is one of 14 surprisingly cheap things in Medellín for expats.

 In addition, the yellow taxis are ubiquitous in Medellín.
 So, it is easy to find taxis in most places in the metro area.